kshedden/case_studies/methods/survival.md

 bias induced by *truncation*.
 If units (e.g. people) are selected into the sample conditionally on their event time, then this must be taken into account.
-The most common form of truncation is *left truncation* in which there is a value $Q$ (which may be specific to each person) such that if the event occurs before time $Q$ (i.e. if $T < Q$) then the person would not have been included in our sample.
+The most common form of truncation is *left truncation* in which there is a value $Q$ (which may be specific to each observation) such that if the event occurs before time $Q$ (i.e. if $T < Q$) then the person would not have been included in our sample.